Website Manager

 81+

-B. Any player on a regular season team may pitch.
+A. Any player on a regular season team may pitch.
 (Note: There is no limit to the number of pitchers a team may use in a game.)

 D. If a pitcher hits 2 batters in the same inning, or 3 players in a game, the head coach of the batting team may petition the umpire to have the pitcher removed for safety issues.
-The petition to remove the pitcher shall be made by the head coach of the batting team to the head umpire.
-The umpire will enforce this request and the pitching team should put in a new eligible pitcher.

 E. The manager must remove the pitcher when said pitcher reaches the limit for their league as noted in the above table.
 They may remain in the game but must play another position.